RebootGames/ZSL-The-Climate-Menace/README.md

 ### Scope

 This documentation is meant to be read by programmers, artists and producers involved in the design implementation and testing of “GreenHouse Menace”.
+The App is for a target age of 12-15 year olds, along with this the app has to be very informative and inteactive, ZSL required these for the app to be successful.

 ## Specification